ibexa/documentation-user/docs/content_management/schedule_publishing.md

 ![Discard publish later button in the menu](img/discard_publish_date.png "Discard publish later button in the menu")

 You can also [reschedule or cancel planned publications](#reschedule-or-cancel-publication).
-To easily browse all the future events, use the [Calendar widget](#calendar-widget).
+To comfortably browse all the future events, use the [Calendar widget](#calendar-widget).

 ## Date-based hiding

-When your Content item is published, you can schedule a date and time and the content will be hidden at that time.
+When your Content item is published, you can schedule a date and time and the content is hidden at that time.
 To do this, go to the **Content** tab and select **Content structure** or **Media**.
 Then, navigate to the Content item that you want to hide and click **Hide** in the menu.

 ![Hide Content item modal window](content_organization/img/schedule_hiding.png "Hide Content item modal window")